golang/proposal/design/13073-code-of-conduct.md

 Online communities include people from many different backgrounds.
-The Go contributors are committed to providing a friendly, safe and welcoming environment for all, regardless of gender, sexual orientation, disability, ethnicity, religion, or similar personal characteristic.
+The Go contributors are committed to providing a friendly, safe and welcoming environment for all, regardless of age, gender, nationality, physical disability, race, religion, sexuality, or similar personal characteristic.

 The first goal of the Code of Conduct is to specify a baseline standard of behavior so that people with different social values and communication